The 5 Best French Canadian TV Shows to Master Your Language Skills

-In case you are not sure, better safe than sorry, so double check in an online dictionary or copy and paste your entire email into a word file and conduct a spellcheck there.
+In case you are not sure, better safe than sorry, so double check in an online dictionary or copy and paste your entire email into a word file and conduct spellcheck there.

 Your grammar should always be spot on, as poor grammar leaves a bad impression, and your professional email should always aim to do the opposite.

-If you need a hand, contact your English native tutor, who will gladly help you fix all mistakes.
+If you need a hand, contact your English native tutor, who will gladly help you fix all your mistakes.

 This professional email tip might seem odd at first, but as soon as you try it out, you will realize how genius it is.
 It prevents mistakes to go by unnoticeable, which often happens when you are busy.